dy/piezo/docs/issues.md

   * ? maybe it's good there's apparent `export` indicator - easy to scan and in-place, compared to accumulated export at the end.
   → C++ exports implicitly function clauses.
+  * ?
+Should we export at all?
+Maybe we can just export all by default and assign main function, as it is done in C?

 ## [ ] Arrays: should have standard map, filter, reduce methods or not?
   * ? what if we don't deal with arbitrary-length arrays?